chenheinrich/Cosmo_Inference/README.md

 `python3 scripts/run_chains.py ./inputs/chains_pars/ps_base_v27.yaml 1 -d -f -run_in_python`

-## Alternative install (under development): Docker
+## Alternatives: Docker (under development)

-From outside the container, you can run chains using:
+### Basic run

+After installing Docker, you can pull the image

+`docker pull chenheinrich/spherex:0.0.1`

+and run the default chains for SPHEREx (simulated):
 `docker run --rm chenheinrich/spherex:0.0.1`

-This requires you have the chains prepared, i.e. have a inverse covariance matrix on disk, etc. This step won't be needed once this becomes an installable likelihood, so the inverse covariance matrix will be automatically downloaded during installation.
-For now, run:

-`docker run --rm chenheinrich/spherex:0.0.1 python3 scripts/prep_chains.py ./inputs/chains_pars/ps_base.yaml`
+### Custom chains

+The following is subject to change.

-To run chains possibly with different commands:
-`docker run --rm chenheinrich/spherex:0.0.1 python3 scripts/run_chains.py ./inputs/chains_pars/ps_base.yaml 1 -d -f -run_in_python`
+To run a different chain than the basic one, use `docker run --rm chenheinrich/spherex:0.0.1 python3 scripts/run_chains.py ./inputs/chains_pars/<run_name>.yaml 1 -d -f -run_in_python` replacing <run_name> by the name of your new yaml file.
+Note that you will need to prepare the elements needed by the chains yourself in this case, by running
+`docker run --rm chenheinrich/spherex:0.0.1 python3 scripts/prep_chains.py ./inputs/chains_pars/<run_name>.yaml`.

+This will:
+1) run the reference cosmology and products needed for computing Alcock-Pazcynski effect (H(z) and D_A(z)).
+2) create a covariance matrix with shot noise specified by survey parameters and invert it (which could take a few minutes).
+3) create simulated data vector according to the cosmology specified.